Fine Rib, footed Updated 11/28/2011

 One of the most confusing vase patterns.
 Several manufacturers made similar pieces, each shaping the top differently.
 At one point, the jack-in-the-pulpit version was the only one known, so the pattern became known by that name--although a variety of top shapes are now known.
 The piece on the left is Northwood and brought $275 at a 1998 auction.
 On the right is the Fenton version; it sold for $60 at the same auction.
-Note that there is a small Dugan vase, called Thin Panel, that comes in a jack-in-the-pulpit shape amd is sometimes misidentified as this one.
+The Fenton version has a ring around the stem just above the foot.
+Note that there is a small Dugan vase, called Thin Panel, that comes in a jack-in-the-pulpit shape and is sometimes misidentified as this one.

 Vases, most jack-in-the-pulpit